zilverline/sequent/docs/docs/upgrade-guide.md

 setup, although the default configuration will work for many cases as well.

+**IMPORTANT**: If the migration succeeds and you COMMIT the results you must vacuum (e.g. using VACUUM VERBOSE ANALYZE) the new tables to ensure good performance!

 To make use of partitioning you will have to adjust your aggregates by overriding the `events_partitio_key` method to indicate in which partition the aggregate's events should be stored.
 For example, if you